 Now, it is time to be princess, Vivenna thought firmly, rising and leaning over Lemks’ bed.

 “Lemks,” she said.
-“I need your networks.
+“I need your help.
 Please, you need to pass on the knowledge you know.
-How do I contact your sources?
-Are there other Idris agents in the city?
+How do I contact your spy networks?
+Where are the other Idris agents in the city?
 What are the passcodes to get them to listen to me?”

 He coughed, staring up unseeingly, whispering something.
 She leaned closer.